Climate Protection

 • 100% electricity from renewable sources by 2030

-By 2030, we will exclusively use electricity from renewable energy sources.
-With our five own photovoltaic systems and the procurement of green electricity in 13 countries, we have already laid a significant foundation for achieving this goal.
+By 2030, we aim to exclusively use electricity from renewable energy sources.
+With our eleven own photovoltaic systems in five different countries and the procurement of green electricity in 20 countries, we have already accomplished more than half of our goal as of 2024.

 REDUCING ENERGY CONSUMPTION AND CO2 EMISSIONS

 As part of our approach to energy management, we are continuously working on reducing the energy consumption of the entire Group in order to reduce CO2 emissions.
 With the help of the monitoring of technical building systems at our locations and the reporting of energy consumption in retail, we are able to quickly identify issues and potential improvements.
 In 2018, we introduced the GREENBUDGET program throughout the Group to promote environmental and energy-saving measures, which can be submitted by subsidiaries globally and are prioritized based on their economic and environmental impacts.
-Two examples: We installed a photovoltaic system at the largest HUGO BOSS production site in Turkey and replaced the previous lighting with energy-efficient LED lighting in an office building at the HUGO BOSS headquarters in Metzingen.
+Examples: We installed a photovoltaic system at multiple of our production sites (Italy, Poland, Turkey and Switzerland) and replaced the previous lighting with energy-efficient LED lighting in office, warehouse and production buildings (Germany, Poland, Switzerland and Italy).

 Our photovoltaic systems

-With five of our own photovoltaic systems, we also contribute to reducing CO2 emissions by generating renewable energy ourselves.
-In total, approx. 1,700 MWh of green electricity is generated per year, the majority of which is consumed within the Company.
-This is equivalent to the annual consumption of around 340 four-person households.
+With eleven of our own photovoltaic systems, we also contribute to reducing CO2 emissions by generating renewable energy ourselves.
+In total, approx. 4,900 MWh of green electricity is generated per year, the majority of which is consumed within the Company.
+This is equivalent to the annual consumption of around 986 four-person households.

 Certified green electricity

 By switching to renewable electricity, we want to further reduce our CO2 footprint.
 By 2030, we aim to gradually increase the share to 100%.
-In total, 59% of the consumed electricity currently comes from renewable energy sources.
+In total, 73% of the consumed electricity currently comes from renewable energy sources.
 At our headquarters in Metzingen, we have been using certified green electricity exclusively since 2017.
-Other locations in twelve countries also use green electricity.
+Other locations in twenty countries also use green electricity.

 Climate Protection in the supply chain

-Due to the increasing requirements placed on signatories of the Fashion Industry Charter for Climate Action by the UNFCCC, HUGO BOSS will revise its climate targets in 2022 and set even greater ambitions for itself accordingly.
-The indirect CO2 emissions in the whole value chain, e.g. caused by suppliers and partners (Scope 3 emissions) should now be reduced by at least 50%.
+In line with the increased requirements placed on signatories of the Fashion Industry Charter for Climate Action by the UNFCCC, HUGO BOSS will reduce its indirect CO2 emissions in the whole value chain, e.g. caused by suppliers and partners (Scope 3 emissions) by at least 50% (by 2030, compared to 2019).
 The focus will be on suppliers that generate the most emissions due to high energy requirements - especially suppliers who require a lot of energy in their processes of dyeing, tanning, or, for example, coating, steaming, or ironing.

 Since far-reaching improvements are only possible together, we cooperate with various partners.
 For example, since 2018 HUGO BOSS has been actively involved in the "Global Climate Action for Fashion" working group of the United Nations Framework Convention on Climate Change (UNFCCC).
 Another example is that the Company has developed the Resource Efficiency module (REM) together with other companies under the umbrella of ZDHC.
 With the REM, suppliers can, in particular, record their energy consumption, set goals, start and manage their own resource efficiency projects, and report on their progress.
 We have also developed the free online training course "Climate Action Training for the Fashion Industry" in cooperation with GIZ (Society for International Cooperation) and the UNFCCC, as well as other international companies from the fashion industry.